grandjam/jamesagrand-site/content/get-involved/undergraduate-ra.md

 <div class = "form-check">
   <input id = "raAssignment" class = "form-check-input" type = "checkbox" value = "">
   <label class = "form-check-label" for = "raAssignment">
-  Will complete either a short paper or presentation by the end of the semester on a topic agreed upon with Prof. Grand
+  Will complete either a short paper or presentation by the end of the semester on an agreed upon topic
   </label>
 </div>
 <br>